code-423n4/2023-05-venus-findings/data/BGSecurity-Q.md

 ## Introduction

-Venus QA report was done by martin and anonresercher, with a main focus on the low severity and non-critical security aspects of the implementaion and logic of the project.
+Venus QA report was done by martin and anonresercher, with a main focus on the low severity and non-critical security aspects of the implementation and logic of the project.

 ## Findings Summary